pypyr/docs/content/docs/decorators/foreach.md

-Notice in this case `i` is the tuple that `product` returns, so you can use the tuple index to access the current values of the iterator without having to grab a reference to the parent iterator first with `contextsetf` as in the nested `call` or `pype` examples above.
+Notice in this case `i` is the tuple that `product` returns, so you can use the tuple index to access the current values of the iterator without having to grab a reference to the parent iterator first with `set` as in the nested `call` or `pype` examples above.